ryandel13/aws-lambda-publishlayer/README.md

 * Make sure to use the JSON array format rather than the YAML sequence format

 ## Important
-This action was forked from [taotao2345/aws-lambda-publishlayer](https://github.com/taotao2345/aws-lambda-publishlayer).
-However, @taotao has not reacted to the pull request and hence this action exists, if you are @taotao or you know @taotao please consider accepting/rejecting the ppull_request.
+This action was forked from [killdozerx2/aws-lambda-publishlayer](https://github.com/killdozerx2/aws-lambda-publishlayer).
+I added the feature to attach the new layer to one or more functions within the same action as this was more handy for my current project.